-Support the Apostolate of Contemplative Sisters in the Democratic Republic of the Congo
+Support the Apostolate of Contemplative Sisters in the Congo

 In 1934, six Belgian religious Sisters set out on a great adventure.
 Boarding a ship in Lisbon, they set sail on the long voyage to Africa to found the first ever Carmelite convent in central Africa, in what was then the Belgian Congo.
 Their convent, dedicated to the Infant Jesus, was to be the “cradle” of the contemplative life in this region.
 Many local vocations followed, and several other convents have since been established.